Reduce and Reuse

 We can all make changes to reduce the amount of waste we create every day.
 Whether you are new to reducing and reusing or you’re a low waste enthusiast, we have ideas that will inspire you to keep going on your waste reduction journey.

 At the most basic level, you can use these questions to guide your decision making when it’s time to purchase or discard some items.
-These questions will help you reduce your waste and support the local reuse economy:
+The questions below will help you reduce your waste and support the local reuse economy.

 When you are done with an item, consider asking yourself the following:

 - Can I repair it? – Not only does it save money to repair what you already own, it saves resources.
-The I fixit website has resources to help you repair just many items.
-Also, check other online video libraries to learn how to repair just about anything.
+The ifixit website has resources to help you repair many items.
+Also, check YouTube tutorials to learn how to repair just about anything.

 When you need or want a new item, consider doing the following:

-- Can you rent it? – Renting or leasing things that you don't foresee using on a regular basis is a good system of reuse, and can be less expensive than purchasing and maintaining them.
+- Can you borrow or rent it? – Ask your friends or family about borrowing an item.
+You can also lend many things from Boise libraries other than books – just use your library card!
+Renting things that you don’t foresee using on a regular basis is another good system of reuse and can be less expensive than purchasing and maintaining them.

 - Can you buy it used? – Support the local reuse economy by purchasing used items from online reuse resources or local thrift stores.